 Yes!
 I frequently find fabulous antiques or vintage pieces and display them in the shop and online for you to purchase.
 Some of them may need a little TLC, which I can arrange, and some of them are restored and can go home with you immediately!
 Check out the Found section of my online shop for pieces that can be yours.

 Do you have ready-made upholstered seating?

 Yes!
 I love to design and make extraordinary, high quality upholstered chairs that are ready to be placed in your home.
 Come in and take a look, or check out the shop!

 Will you upholster my own antique or vintage chair?

-Yes, we will.
+Yes, we love customers’ antique and vintage pieces!
 We would need to look at detailed photos and assess the condition in order to best decide how to proceed.
 Some pieces, like more modern chairs, are not made to be reupholstered.
 We prefer to work with pre-1980’s pieces because the quality is set apart from more modern chairs and sofas.